 M52 Toward Stockbridge

-Construction began this year on a new trail segment along the east side of M-52 in Lyndon Township.
+Construction began in 2023 on a new trail segment along the east side of M-52 in Lyndon Township.
 This segment will add 1.6 miles, starting at M-52 and North Territorial, extending to Boyce Road.
 This project includes grading, paving the trail, and tree planting and improvements to the existing trail south of the trailhead near the DTE Trail connection.

-As of November 2023, grading is 70% complete and paving is 50% complete; we are looking to the spring to open this trail segment, bringing us closer to the western Washtenaw County border!
+We are looking forward to early summer to open this trail segment, bringing us closer to the western Washtenaw County border!

-Supported by the MEDC Chelsea Connection Campaign, Phase B of construction on this 1.1 mile segment is open between Werkner Road and Timbertown/Veteran’s Park.
+Supported by the MEDC Chelsea Connection Campaign, Phase B of construction has been completed on this 1.1 mile segment is open between Werkner Road and Timbertown/Veteran’s Park.

-Once this project is complete and the North Territorial to Boyce Road segment is open this spring, visitors to the Chelsea-Stockbridge corridor will be able to enjoy 7.9 miles of trail!
+This project is complete as of March 2024 and the North Territorial to Boyce Road segment is open!
+Visitors to the Chelsea-Stockbridge corridor will now be able to enjoy 7.9 miles of trail.

 As we work toward making the final connections between Dexter and Chelsea, parking will be challenging along this segment.
 Once the corridor is complete, there will be parking and safe public access.
 Until then, if you do park in this area, please do not use Beacon Hill Drive as it is a private road.